rmrodell/BIDamplicon/pipeline/README.md

 8. Finalize and Clean Up: It copies the final, deduplicated BAM file to a common output directory, verifies the copy's integrity with a checksum, indexes the file, and removes temporary intermediate files.
 9. Reporting: Throughout the process, it tracks read counts and file sizes at each major step, printing a final summary table to the log.

+## trim_bowite2_dedup_mpra.sh

+This script processes a single Nano-BID-Amp sample as part of a SLURM array job.
+This script is appropriate for MPRA where there are two sets of adapters, the Nanopore adapters and the MPRA adapters, to trim from the reads.
+Nanopore adapters are trimmed prior to UMI extraction, MPRA adapters are trimmed following UMI extraction.

+This script differs from the one above (trim_map_dedup_mpra.sh) through the use of bowtie2 as the aligner rather than minimap2.
+Preliminary insights indicate this is a better approach for highly degenerate sequences (i.e. mutagenesis pools) to prevent multi-mapping reads, which is a large problem with the minimap2 parameters in the above approach.

+Due to the different arguments, this script needs to be submitted with submit_file_prep_bowtie.sh, which works similarly to submit_file_prep.sh.

+Its steps are:
+1. Setup and Initialization: It parses command-line arguments, uses the SLURM array task ID to identify a specific sample from a map file, sets up output directories, and redirects all output to a log file.
+2. Filter Reads: It uses cutadapt with linked adapters to process the compressed FASTQ file twice, creating two separate files: one containing "sense" reads and another with "antisense" reads, based on the Nanopore adapter sequences.
+3. Unify Read Orientation: It reverse-complements the "antisense" reads and then concatenates them with the "sense" reads.
+This creates a single FASTQ file where all reads are oriented in the sense direction.
+4. Extract UMIs: It uses umi_tools extract to pull 10-nucleotide Unique Molecular Identifiers (UMIs) from the 3' end of each read, embedding the UMI into the read's header for later use.
+5. Second Trim: Performs a second cutadapt pass on the UMI-tagged reads to remove adapter sequences for the MPRA.
+6. Align Reads: It maps the UMI-tagged reads to a reference genome using bowtie2 with an end-to-end approach and converts the resulting SAM output into a sorted BAM file with samtools.
+7. Deduplicate Reads: It uses umi_tools dedup to identify and remove PCR duplicates from the sorted BAM file, using the UMI and alignment position of each read.
+8. Finalize and Clean Up: It copies the final, deduplicated BAM file to a common output directory, verifies the copy's integrity with a checksum, indexes the file, and removes temporary intermediate files.
+9. Reporting: Throughout the process, it tracks read counts and file sizes at each major step, printing a final summary table to the log.

 ## trim_map_mpra.sh

 This script processes a single Nano-BID-Amp sample as part of a SLURM array job.
 This script is appropriate for MPRA with the MPRA adapters, but where technical issues during library creation resulted in non-functional UMIs.
 Deduplication does not occur in this script.